 Generals Club is 9-week grading period reward for qualifying students.
 Students will only be eligible based upon their 9-week grades.

 The criteria are as follows:

-- 1. No grades below a B-
+- (1) No grades below a B-.

-- 2. Absences are limited to 3 or less.
-This includes tardies, early dismissals and days absent.
+- (2) Absences are limited to two (2) or less.
+This includes excused and unexcused.

+- (3) No tardies to school or class.

-- 3. No discipline referrals.
+- (4) No discipline referrals.

-D. Student of the Month & Community Day Shout Outs
+Student of the Month

 Each month during the school year, one student from the assigned grade level will be selected as Student of the Month.
 The student selected will be honored as the Student of the Month at the school board meeting.
-The Student of the Month Award based on academic performance, personal characteristics, & extracurricular involvement.
+The Student of the Month Award based on academic performance, personal characteristics, and extracurricular involvement.